Riversharp4/Maths-PSMT/README.md

 float r = D / 2;
 ```

 Then an expanded surface area formula for a cylinder is followed.
 The only real difference being that instead of finding the area of two cylinders the program will find the area of whatever *circleCount* is equal to in float form.
 Then the resultant float is returned.
-Also the radius is substituted from the variable r.
+Also the radius is substituted from the variable *r*.

 ```csharp
 // 2 * pi * r * h + circleCount(how many circles are visible on cylinder) * pi * r^2